 - Made up symbols – Finally there are visual symbols that aren’t issued by a 3rd-party and are simply “homemade” icons like padlocks or “Secure Checkout” badges.
 These are effectively visual symbols the site utilizes to make its own claims of security.
 In short: it’s entirely made up; the site claiming that it is safe.

 Generally, we see during testing that adding any visual icon will help increase the user’s general level of perceived security.
 However, we wanted to look a little deeper into which seals and icons inspire the highest level of confidence in users, and we’ve therefore conducted several quantitative studies testing various site seals.
-We ran the first study in 2013 a second in 2016, a third in 2019, a fourth study in 2020, a fifth study in 2021, and a sixth study in 2022, with each asking the same question: “Which badge gives you the best sense of trust when paying online?”
+We ran the first study in 2013 and six additiona study between 2015 and 2023, with each asking the same question: “Which badge gives you the best sense of trust when paying online?”

-The 2022 test results tell largely the same story as our 2021, 2020, 2019, 2016, and 2013 results.
+The 2023 test results tell largely the same story as our previous results.
 The SSL seal from Norton dominates as the seal that establishes the best sense of trust, followed by three trust seals, with several of the SSL seals performing rather low.
 Looking at the results, it’s very interesting to note that the seals from well-known consumer-facing brands, like Norton and Google, perform very well (even though Google no longer uses the ‘Trusted Store’ seal).
 This suggests that it’s at least to some extent possible for e-commerce sites to leverage the recognizability of these brands.

 Similar to the previous study results, it’s interesting to see that the majority of the most trusted seals are “trust seals”, not SSL seals.
 This is noteworthy because SSL seals suggest actual technical security of the payment form (preventing man-in-the-middle attacks and network eavesdropping), whereas the trust seals indicate little to no actual technical security.
 Again, this just re-emphasizes that actual technical security is beyond most users’ understanding, and that users will go with what makes them feel most secure.